revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-134. Since the data is replicated thrice in HDFS, does it mean that any calculation done on one node will also be replicated on the other two?
+134.Since the data is replicated thrice in HDFS, does it mean that any calculation done on one node will also be replicated on the other two?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)